ram-skrrrtskrrrt/docs/content/admin/enforcing-policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise.md

 * **Send secrets to workflows from pull requests**.
 All secrets are available to the pull request.
 * **Require approval for fork pull request workflows**.
 Workflows on pull requests from collaborators without write permission will require approval from someone with write permission before they will run.

-If a policy is enabled for an enterprise, the policy can be selectively disabled in individual organizations or repositories.
-If a policy is disabled for an enterprise, individual organizations or repositories cannot enable it.
+If a policy is enabled for an enterprise, the policy can be selectively enabled in individual organizations or repositories.
+If a policy is enabled for an enterprise, individual organizations or repositories can disable it.

 ## Workflow permissions

-In the "Workflow permissions" section, you can set the **default** permissions granted to the `GITHUB_TOKEN`.
+In the "Workflow permissions" section, you can set the **administrative** permissions granted to the `GITHUB_TOKEN`.

 * **Read and write permissions:** By default, `GITHUB_TOKEN` has read and write access for all scopes.
 * **Read repository contents and packages permissions:** By default, `GITHUB_TOKEN` has only read access for the `contents` and `packages` scopes.
 The more permissive setting cannot be chosen as the default for individual organizations or repositories.